egshnov/DemoCORDS/README.md

 # Final implementation
-Currently algorithm is under code review and can be acessed here : https://github.com/Mstrutov/Desbordante/pull/369
+Currently algorithm is under code review and can be accessed here : https://github.com/Mstrutov/Desbordante/pull/369